mat1jaczyyy/apollo-studio/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us improve
+about: Report a bug to help us fix it
 title: ''
 labels: bug
 assignees: mat1jaczyyy